+The SPA supports approximately 11 acres of riparian habitat.
 The loss and degradation of riparian habitat that would occur with project implementation constitutes an adverse effect on a sensitive natural community regulated by DFG under Section 1602 of the California Fish and Game Code.
 Therefore, a direct and indirect significant impact would result.